 IEEE Bionic Arm

-A bionic arm project focused on embedded firmware, EMG acquisition, calibration, and real-time control.
-I led the firmware side, helping shape how signals were acquired, processed, and integrated into system behavior.
+A bionic arm project focused on embedded firmware, joystick-driven control, calibration, and real-time servo actuation built around a finite-state machine.
+I led the firmware side, shaping how inputs were processed and translated into coordinated multi-joint motion.

 Firmware Lead